petaly-labs/petaly/README.md

 - PostgreSQL
 - MySQL
 - BigQuery
+- Redshift
 - Google Cloud Storage (GCS Bucket)
-- Redshift
 - S3 Bucket
-- CSV files
+- local CSV files

 It makes connecting and transferring data across various systems effortless.
 Petaly is user-friendly and requires no programming knowledge.
 Data pipelines can be easily configured using the YAML format, making the tool ready to use immediately after installation.